orichardson/pdg-expts/preferences/thoughts.md

 Connection to adversarial models: avoid overfitting to objective function because objective function (meta-preferences) have an adversarial relationship.

+Do inverse reinforcement learning at the same time as normal reinforcement learning.
+Make

 # Formalization Sketches